Observing Guide: March and April 2026

 Total Lunar Eclipse:

 • For more information on this event, see The Next Lunar Eclipse.
 The page also contains valuable information on lunar eclipses.
-At some point after this event, the linked page will be edited to provide details of the following lunar eclipse.
+At some point after this event, the linked page will be updated with details of the next lunar eclipse.

 Observing Tips for Conjunctions